Public Policy and Public Administration (PPPA)

 PPPA 6058.
 International Development NGO Management.
 3 Credits.

 Provides an understanding of the primary implementers of international development assistance.
 Overview of NGO management, highlighting those features that are particular to NGOs active in international development, including NGO relations with government and donors.
-Recommended: PPPA 6057 or approval of instructor.
+Recommended background: PPPA 6057 or permission of the instructor.

 PPPA 6059.
 International Development Management Processes and Tools.
 3 Credits.

 Training in development management tools and processes; application of international development approaches specific to the development management profession.
 Key theories and perspectives of community development and development management.
-Recommended: PPPA 6057 or approval of instructor.
+Recommended background: PPPA 6057 or permission of the instructor.

 PPPA 6060.
 Policy Formulation and Administration.
 3 Credits.